dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    MTD_OUTPUT_TEMPLATE
-     Sets the subdirectories below MTD_OUTPUT_DIR using a template to allow run time information.
+     Sets the subdirectories below :term:`MTD_OUTPUT_DIR` using a template to allow run time information.
 If LOOP_BY = VALID, default value is valid time YYYYMMDDHHMM/mtd.
 If LOOP_BY = INIT, default value is init time YYYYMMDDHHMM/mtd.

      | *Used by:* MTD
      | *Family:*  [filename_templates]